 Employer-Sponsored Health Insurance Plans

 Considering your health plan options during Open Enrollment?
-Keep in mind that having a doctor you know and trust is a key part to maintaining your health.
+Keep in mind that having a doctor you know and trust is key to maintaining your health.
 This Open Enrollment, be sure your plan includes Dignity Health physicians and hospitals.

 Dignity Health physicians and hospitals deliver care with humankindness.
 Learn more about the services we provide to communities throughout California, Arizona and Nevada: